Baked pork chops with cream of mushroom soup—a quick and easy weeknight dinner recipe that goes great with mashed

-Weeknight dinner can be one of a busy mom’s worst frustrations.
+Weeknight dinner can be one of a busy parent’s worst frustrations.
 What can you put together that tastes good, isn’t fried, didn’t come from a fast-food place, doesn’t break the bank and doesn’t require you to stand over the stove stirring for an hour?

 When I was a young, single mom, my answer was usually something that could bake in the oven while I supervised baths or homework or did laundry or the numerous other tasks that come with young children.

-One quick and easy meal is oven baked pork chops, with either rice or mashed potatoes (or mac and cheese from the blue box, which was always a favorite in my house) and some type of vegetable.
-While I’m not a fan of creamed soups, sometimes they do come in handy and this pork chop recipe is one of those times.
+One quick and easy meal is baked pork chops with cream of mushroom soup, with either rice or mashed potatoes (or mac and cheese from the blue box, which was always a favorite in my house) and some type of vegetable.
+While I’m not a fan of creamed soups, sometimes they do come in handy and this easy baked pork chop recipe is one of those times.

 Baked Pork Chops with Cream of Mushroom Soup

-Empty one can of cream of mushroom soup into a mixing bowl and add one can of water.
+Empty one can of cream of mushroom soup into a mixing bowl and add one-half a can of water.
 Stir in one tablespoon Worcestershire sauce and a couple of cloves of minced garlic.
 Pour the sauce over the chops and add a tablespoon of unsalted butter.
-You could also go ahead and add some rice and a little extra water.

-Cover tightly with tin foil and place in the oven for about thirty minutes.
-Remove the foil and bake another fifteen or twenty minutes.
+Cover tightly with tin foil and place in the oven for about thirty minutes—twenty if you browned the chops first.
+Remove the foil and bake another 15-20 minutes.
 If you’re using more pork chops and they overlap, then you’ll need to move them around during baking so the ones on the bottom end up on the top.

 - 4-6 bone-in pork chops, ½-inch thick